 Education is another area where we will see significant AR/VR adoption.
 (I foresee not only schools & colleges taking advantage of the power of AR/VR, but many other formal and non- formal fora including corporate/industrial training will take advantage of these frontier technologies).

-Mobile market in India – Smartphones undergo constant metamorphosis.
+The mobile market in India – Smartphones undergo constant metamorphosis.
 What features do you think they need to adapt to stay abreast with the AR/VR tech?

 India is a price sensitive market.
 Today there are more than 300 million mobile phone connections, in India.
 Mobile phone sales literally skyrocketed, only because device prices came down drastically.